vlladin/cohort-six/projects/Fork-Choice Enforced Inclusion Lists (FOCIL) For Grandine.md

 ## Roadmap

-* **Milestone 0** (week-6) - Get familiar with the Grandine's Codebase and figure about the parts to change .
+* **Milestone 0** (week-6) - Get familiar with the Grandine's Codebase and figure about the parts to change.

-* **Milestone 1** (week 7-10) - Complete the basic types definition and networking change. epic 1: Implement the basic types definition, ssz codec epic 2: Implement the gossip message definition, handler for sending and receiving.
+* **Milestone 1** (week 7-10) - Complete the basic types definition and networking change.<br>
+    epic 1: Implement the basic types definition, ssz codec.<br>
+    epic 2: Implement the gossip message definition, handler for sending and receiving.

 > Note: the optional RPC req/resp for query missing inclusion list by committee indices will be implemented later

-* **Milestone 2**(week 11-14) - Complete the execution engine API change
+* **Milestone 2**(week 11-14) - Complete the execution engine API change.<br>

-    epic 1: Implement the two new endpoints epic 2: Implement the NewPayload endpoint modification
+    epic 1: Implement the two new endpoints.<br>
+    epic 2: Implement the NewPayload endpoint modification.<br>
-* **Milestone 3**(week 15-18) - Complete the validator duties
+* **Milestone 3**(week 15-18) - Complete the validator duties<br>

-    epic 1: Update inclusion list committee assignment epic 2: Validate and store the inclusion list epic 3: Validate the block with the inclusion list
+    epic 1: Update inclusion list committee assignment.<br>
+    epic 2: Validate and store the inclusion list.<br>
+    epic 3: Validate the block with the inclusion list.<br>
-* **Milestone 4**(week 19-22) - Complete the proposer duties, attester duties, inclusion list committee duties
+* **Milestone 4**(week 19-22) - Complete the proposer duties, attester duties, inclusion list committee duties.<br>

-    epic 1: Update execution payload with inclusion list and publish the block epic 2: Vote the block which is satisfied with inclusion list rules epic 3: Build and publish the inclusion list
+    epic 1: Update execution payload with inclusion list and publish the block.<br>
+    epic 2: Vote the block which is satisfied with inclusion list rules.<br>
+    epic 3: Build and publish the inclusion list.<br>
-* **Milestone 5**(week 23 onwards) - Complete spec tests, the local interop devnet test and the optional p2p RPC req/resp endpoint
+* **Milestone 5**(week 23 onwards) - Complete spec tests, the local interop devnet test and the optional p2p RPC req/resp endpoint.<br>

-    epic 1: Implement spec tests
+    epic 1: Implement spec tests.<br>
-    epic 2: Implement the RPC message definition, handler for request and response. epic 3: Implement the local interop devnet
+    epic 2: Implement the RPC message definition, handler for request and response.<br>
+    epic 3: Implement the local interop devnet.<br>

 ## Possible challenges